Kryvyi Rih: Landmarks

-The city has many Christian churches, the most notable being the Savior Transfiguration Cathedral of the Ukrainian Orthodox church.
-It is the base of the Kryvyi Rih Eparchy, which was established on July 27, 1996.
-A Roman Catholic chapel located in old town, Pokrova church, Mykhailivska church and Christmas church were destroyed in the 1930s during the Great Purge, never to be used as a church again.
+The city has many Christian churches, the most notable being the Savior Transfiguration Cathedral of the Ukrainian Orthodox church in union with the Russian Orthodox Church.
+It is the base of the Kryvyi Rih Eparchy, which was established in July 1996.
+A Roman Catholic chapel located in the old town, Pokrova church, Mykhailivska church and Christmas church were destroyed in the 1930s during the Great Purge, never to be used as a church again.
+Beside the Russian jurisdiction, in 2009 to 2011 there existed parallel eparchy of the Orthodox Church of Ukraine (as the Ukrainian Orthodox Church – Kyivan Patriarchate).
+Domination of the pro-Russian political party Party of Regions in Kryvyi Rih expelled that organization.

-In Kryvyi Rih, the Jewish community built a new, large synagogue, that opened in 2010.
+In 2010, the Jewish community built a new, large synagogue.

 Large parks hold many of Kryvyi Rih's public monuments.
 There are numerous socialist realism-style monuments installed in the Soviet years to honor Cossacks, Olexander Paul, Taras Shevchenko (2), Bohdan Khmelnytsky (3, since 1954), Vasili Marguelov, Alexander Pushkin, Fyodor Sergeyev, Mikhail Lermontov, and Maxim Gorky.
 The few Lenin monuments were destroyed during euromaidan events in 2014.
 Dozens of cenotaphs and memorials to Second World War soldiers were erected.
-A Sukhoi Su-15 is on display near the Aviator Club, Yakovlev Yak-40 at National Aviation University, Vyzvolennia Square holds a IS3 tank, and a Russian locomotive class Ye is placed near the Railway station.
+A Sukhoi Su-15 is on display near the Aviator Club, a Yakovlev Yak-40 at the National Aviation University, Vyzvolennia Square holds a IS3 tank, and a Russian locomotive class Ye is placed near the Railway station.

 Kryvyi Rih has few designated natural monuments: the old pear near Karnavatka, another pear of 1789, Vizyrka landscape reserve, Northern and Southern Red Beam, Amphibolite, Arkose and Skelevatski Outputs, Mopr Rocks, Slate rocks, Sandstone rock.
 A park named after the newspaper Pravda is very famous for its ampir boat station.
 Kryvyi Rih Botanical Gardens of the National Academy of Sciences of Ukraine (NAS) was established in 1980.